N

 Tyson Foods (Springdale)

 The world's second-largest food processor calls Springdale home.
-Tyson employs thousands in corporate roles at their headquarters, plus manufacturing and operations positions throughout the region.
+Tyson employs roughly 139,000 people globally, with thousands in corporate roles at their headquarters plus manufacturing and operations positions throughout the region.
 The company has been modernizing its tech stack and investing in automation, creating demand for engineers and analysts alongside traditional food industry roles.
+Browse openings on Tyson's careers page.

 Key hiring areas: Food science, engineering, operations, IT, finance, sustainability